 There are two ways to access RSS Feeds:

-You can get your news feeds from Yahoo!, Feedly, Bloglines or My MSN but you'll need an account with them.
+You can get your news feeds from Firefox's Live Bookmarks, My Yahoo!, or Feedly.
 Just click on their button in the block of buttons that you see in the left column of every page on doorway-to-self-esteem.com.
 Follow the instructions after that.
+For My Yahoo! you will need a Yahoo account.

 I use NetNewsWire and it works well for me.
 You can download a free RSS Reader using the links below.
 An RSS Reader is special software that reads the "RSS feeds" that are sent out from sites like mine and delivers them to you in an easy to browse and read format.
 Voila!